 - Your store appearance and usability are paramount

-Now, you know much more about the time and effort necessary to make your first eCommerce sale.
-We hope it will let you get a more deep understanding of this business, and we’d be happy to read YOUR inspiring first sale stories in the comments section below!
+Now, you know much more about the time and effort necessary to make your first ecommerce sale.
+We hope it will let you get a deeper understanding of this business, and we’d be happy to read YOUR inspiring first sale stories in the comments section below!